 Rules in the Articles of Association are compliant with the statutory legal provisions with regard to the appointment of the Chairman, the members of the Compensation Committee and the independent proxy.

-For the principles of the selection procedure, see point 3.5.2 below (Nomination and Sustainability Committee).
+For the principles of the selection procedure, see points 3.1.2 above and 3.5.2 below.

 For the time of first election and term of office, see point 3.1 above.